NachoxMacho/homelab-template/ceph-csi/README.md

 #### values.yaml

 - `csiConfig.clusterID`: This is the cluster ID of the ceph cluster you want to use.
 You can find this by running `ceph status` on a ceph monitor node.
 - `csiConfig.monitors`: This is a list of the IPs your ceph monitors are reachable at.
-You can find this by running `ceph status` on a ceph monitor node, and looking at the `mon` field.
+You can find this by running `ceph mon stat` on a ceph monitor node.
 - `storageClass.clusterID`: This is the cluster ID of the ceph cluster you want to use, same as `csiConfig.ClusterID`.
 - `storageClass.fsName`: This is the name of the ceph filesystem you want to use.
 - `storageClass.pool`: This is the name of the ceph pool you want to use.